-Shri S. V. Ramaswamy: I yield to none in my loyalty and admiration for the historic and cultural heritage of our country.
-If Hindu society held together in spite of the innumerableinvading hordes we have seen through. the history of five thousand years and more, it is not merely due to thebravery of our men, but it is also dueto the chastity of our women and their loyalty to the great ideal set by.
-Sita.
-Savitri and others.
+Shri S. V. Ramaswamy: I yield to none in my loyalty and admiration for the historic and cultural heritage off our country.
+If Hindu society held to-gether in spite of the innumerableinvading hordes we have seen through the history of five thousand years and more, it is not merely due to thebravery of our men. but it is also due to the chastity of our women and' their loyalty to the great ideal set by Sita, Savitri and others.

-But it does not mean that I am supporting this Bill, because I find it rather difficult to persuade myself to rather difficult to persuade myself to support it.
-There seems to be some: confusion of ideas in the mind of the hon.
+But it does not mean that I amy supporting this Bill, because I find itrather difficult to persuade myself tosupport it.
+There seems to be someconfusion of ideas in the mind of thehon.
 Mover of this Bill.
-It is one thing to raise the age of consent of marriage.
+It is onething to raise the age of consent of marriage.
 I am one with him when my hon. friend wants to raise it from 16 to 18.
-In this matter, however, I am opposing it not because the position is inconsistent or incongruous, but for reasons which I shall presently submit. sently submit.
+In this matter, however, I am opposing it not because the position is inconsistent or incongruous, but for reasons which I shall presently submit.

 The point is this.
 We have been dealing only with the word 16 and 18 without looking to the fact how these would affect the section.
-With your kind permission I will read the word ing of section 375:
+With your kind permission I will read the wording of section 375:

-"A man is said to commit 'rape' who except in the case hereinafter excepted, has sexual intercourse with a woman under circumstance of the case of the cumstances falling under any of the five following descriptions:-
+"A man is said to commit 'rape' who except in the case hereinafter excepted, has sexual intercourse with a woman under circumstances falling under any of the five following descriptions:-

-First.-Against her will.
+First.---Against her will.